 The town of Glastonbury has a Bicycle Master Plan in place describing efforts to make Glastonbury a “Bicycle Friendly Community.”
 Despite this, Glastonbury can still be a very dangerous place for bicyclists at times.
 Even when the rider of a bicycle is wearing a helmet and obeying traffic rules, a collision with a motor vehicle can have catastrophic results.

 State and local laws provide specific provisions for the operation of bicycles on public roads in Glastonbury.
-Since bicycles share the roads with bigger, faster vehicles and bicyclists lack the protections afforded to passengers in enclosed vehicles, lawmakers have established a mix of regulations and restrictions related to roadway behavior that a Glastonbury bicycle accident attorney could help a plaintiff understand within the context of their specific case.
+Since bicycles share the roads with bigger, faster vehicles, and bicyclists lack the protections afforded to motorists, lawmakers have established some regulations and restrictions related to roadway behavior.
+A local bicycle accident attorney could help a plaintiff understand these regulations within the context of their specific case.